pitonyak/PERLUtils/README.md

 PERLUtils
 =========

 These are the PERL libs that I, Andrew Pitonyak, use all the time.

+Over the years, I created PERL libraries for personal use.
+These libraries are in use in production environments.